259492-ProjectBox/auth-service/README.md

 bun add @elysiajs/jwt
-bun add -d @types/jsonwebtoken bun add @elysiajs/cors
+bun add -d @types/jsonwebtoken bun add @elysiajs/cors bun add -d prisma
 ```

+# Prisma

+We can setup prisma project with prisma init

+`bunx prisma init`

+Then we can run prisma migrate to sync our database with Prisma schema:

+`bunx prisma migrate dev --name init`

+Prisma Client Generation: After running migrate dev, you should regenerate the Prisma Client to ensure your application is up to date with the latest database schema:

+`bunx prisma generate`

+Re-run Migration (if necessary): If there was an issue with the initial migration, you can reset and reapply it:
+`bunx prisma migrate reset`

 # This plugin has been merged into Elysia core and is deprecated